merthidayetoglu/MLFMA/README.md

 ## Run

-Edit input parameters and run the application using run script.
+Edit input parameters and run the application using run.sh script.

 ```bash
 export LEAFBOX: Leaf-level box size (in wavelengths)